-Following a revision of the ETS Directive in 2009, EU ETS operations were in 2012 centralised in a single EU registry operated by the European Commission.
-The Union registry covers all 31 countries participating in the EU ETS.
+In 2012, EU ETS operations were centralised into a single EU registry operated by the European Commission.
+The Union Registry covers all countries participating in the EU ETS.

 To open an account, they must send a request to the national administrator, who collects and checks all supporting documentation.